 Vegetated Natural Buffers must be inspected annually by the operation and maintenance entity to determine if there has been any encroachment or violation of the terms and condition of the VNB as described below.
-Reports documenting the results of annual inspections shall be filed with the County every three years, or upon discovery of any encroachment or violation of design parameters, whichever occurs first.
+Reports documenting the results of annual inspections will be filed with the County every three years, or upon discovery of any encroachment or violation of design parameters, whichever occurs first.

-- (a) Inspection Items: - Inspect VNB for storage volume recovery within the permitted time, generally less than 72 hours.
-Failure to percolate the required treatment volumes indicates reduction of the infiltration rate and a need to restore system permeability.
+- (1) Inspect VNB for storage volume recovery within the permitted time, generally less than 72 hours.
+Failure to percolate the required treatment volumes indicates reduction of the infiltration rate and a need to restore system permeability. - (2) Inspect VNB to assure that inflow is via sheet flow, for areas of channelized flow through or around the buffer, and for areas with erosion or sediment accumulation indicating channelized flow or that stabilization of the adjacent contributing area is needed. - (3) Inspect VNB for damage by foot or vehicular traffic or encroachment by adjacent property owners.

-- (2) Inspect VNB to assure that inflow is via sheetflow, for areas of channelized flow through or around the buffer, and for areas with erosion or sediment accumulation indicating channelized flow or that stabilization of the adjacent contributing area is needed. - (3) Inspect VNB for damage by foot or vehicular traffic or encroachment by adjacent property owners. - (4) Inspect VNB for any signs of erosion or sedimentation. - (5) Inspect VNB for the health and density of vegetation, and for the occurrence of exotic or nuisance plant species. - (b) Maintenance Activities As-Needed to Prolong Service: - (1) If needed, restore infiltration capability of the VNB to assure it meets permitted requirements. - (2) Repair any areas where channelized flow is occurring and restore sheetflow. - (3) Repair any areas with erosion and carefully remove accumulated sediments if needed to assure the health and functioning of the VNB - (4) Stabilize eroding parts of the adjacent contributing area as needed to prevent erosion and sedimentation. - (5) Repair any damage to the VNB by foot or vehicular traffic and remove any fences or other materials that have been placed in the VNB by adjacent property owners. - (6) Maintain the VNB vegetation and, if necessary, replant the VNB with approved Florida-FriendlyTM vegetation as needed to assure sheet flow and prevent erosion and sedimentation.
-Remove any exotic or nuisance species including those listed as "Undesirable Species" provisions in Chapter 138, Article X, Division 3 of the Pinellas County Code and on the Florida Exotic Pest Plant Council invasive plant list within the VNB.
+(4 4) Inspect VNB for any signs of erosion or sedimentation.
+(5 , Inspect VNB for the health and density of vegetation, and for the occurrence of exotic or nuisance plant species.

+(1 If needed, restore infiltration capability of the VNB to assure it meets permitted requirements.
+(2 Repair any areas where channelized flow is occurring and restore sheet flow.
+(3 Repair any areas with erosion and carefully remove accumulated sediments if needed to assure the health and functioning of the VNB (4 Stabilize eroding parts of the adjacent contributing area as needed to prevent erosion and sedimentation.
+(5 Repair any damage to the VNB by foot or vehicular traffic and remove any fences or other materials that have been placed in the VNB by adjacent property owners.
+(6 Maintain the VNB vegetation and, if necessary, replant the VNB with approved Florida-FriendlyTM vegetation as needed to assure sheet flow and prevent erosion and sedimentation.
+Remove any exotic or nuisance species including those listed as "Undesirable Species" provisions in Chapter 138, Article X, Division 3 - of the Pinellas County Code and on the Florida Exotic Pest Plant Council invasive plant list within the VNB.

 All repairs to the VNB must be made as soon as practical in order to prevent additional damage to the buffer.
-Repaired areas must be re-established with approved Florida-FriendlyTM or native vegetation.
+Repaired areas must be re-established with approved $\underline{\text{Florida-Friendly}^{TM}}$ or $\underline{\text{native}}$ vegetation.

-6.6.
+4.6.
 Pervious Pavement Systems

-Pervious pavement systems include the subsoil, the sub-base, and the pervious pavement (Figure 6.6.1).
+Pervious pavement systems include the subsoil, the sub-base, and the pervious pavement (Figures 4.6.1 through 4.6.3).
 They can include several types of materials or designed systems such as pervious concrete, pervious aggregate/binder products, pervious paver systems, and modular paver systems.
-Pervious asphalt and pervious pavements using crushed and recycled glass shall not be allowed unless product-specific information and verified testing results are provided to demonstrate sufficient structural capability and hydraulic performance.
+Pervious asphalt and pervious pavements using crushed and recycled glass will not be allowed unless product-specific information and verified testing results are provided to demonstrate sufficient structural capability and hydraulic performance.
 Recent studies on the design, longevity, and infiltration characteristics of pervious pavement systems are available on the University of Central Florida's website http://stormwater.ucf.edu/.